 Online Course Creation Tools – Web-Based

-So, getting to the list.
-Here are some Web-based tools that are well worth checking out.
+Here are some web-based tools that are well worth checking out.
 With these, you don’t have to install any software.
-You just access them and use them through your Web browser:
+You just access them and use them through your web browser:

 Online Course Creation Tools – Desktop

-And here are the top downloadable/desktop choices.
-Keep in mind that all of these are Windows-based:
+So, getting to the list.
+Here are the top downloadable/desktop choices.
+Keep in mind that all of these are Windows-based (though they can run on Macs that can boot Windows.)

 Articulate was among the earliest companies to come up with a solid tool for converting PowerPoint into online courses.
 The original product, Presenter, was a winner and quickly grew to dominate the “rapid e-learning” market segment.
 Studio is the legacy of that original product – now a bundle of multiple products – and it is full featured and very powerful.
 My general experience with Studio is that even beginners can get up to speed on the Presenter component pretty quickly, but mastering all of the tools in basically a career decision – it takes quite a bit of time.
 That said, if you are in it for the long haul and really want to do professional, rapid authoring of high quality e-learning content, either Studio, or the next Articulate product, Storyline, are hard to beat.
 They would be my first choice in desktop authoring except that both are Windows-only, and I am a Mac user.
 Studio Standard runs $999 per license, while the Pro version – which include Engage, a tool for creating interactions – runs $1,398.

-I also cover Adobe Captivate on the screen casting page because it has very strong screen capture and screen casting capabilities.
+I also cover Adobe Captivate in the screen recording software article because it has very strong screen capture and screen casting capabilities.
 You can do everything in it that you can in Camtasia or Screenflow, but you can also do things like “round trip” editing between PowerPoint and Captivate (i.e., do your authoring and updates in PPT and sync them with Captivate), quiz creation, output to SCORM, and publishing your course as an app.
 All in all, it is very powerful and definitely a tool to be considered if you are getting into serious e-learning territory.
 Captivate works on both Mac and PC.
-You can subscribe for $29.99 per month or purchase a full license for $1099 (with significant academic discounts available)
+You can subscribe for $29.99 per month or purchase a full license for $1099 (with significant academic discounts available).

 Adobe Presenter has always been the main competitor to the Articulate Presenter product.
 It is also PPT-driven, and provides a range of tools for converting slides into a much richer and more interactive learning experience.
 A traditional license for Presenter is $499 while a Creative Cloud subscription for it runs $14.99 a month – making it hard to turn down if Articulate Presenter is the main other option you are considering, and a no-brainer if you are a Windows user who is already using other Adobe Creative Cloud products.
 (Note: Adobe says there is no difference in functionality between the standard license and the subscription.)